 This series is tied strongly to an earlier series of paintings and drawings by Shawn Skeir.
 The artist has developed this style of depicting faces and human bodies to a high degree of both skill and originality.
 In earlier pieces such as ‘King and Queen’ (from ‘94), Skeir’s appropriation of Cubism and African art are still very apparent, whereas the artist’s more recent works assert his own artistic vision.

+This is a collection of works of art by Skeir that are available as prints.
 The term “giclee print” connotes an elevation in printmaking technology.
-Images are generated from high resolution digital scans and printed with archival quality inks onto various substrates including canvas, fine art, and photo-base paper.
+Images are generated from high-resolution digital scans and printed with archival quality inks onto various substrates including canvas, fine art, and photo-base paper.
 The giclee printing process provides better colour accuracy than other means of reproduction.
 The quality of the giclee print rivals traditional silver-halide and gelatin printing processes and is commonly found in museums, art galleries, and photographic galleries.
 For example, at the Metropolitan Museum and the Museum of Modern Art.